postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 - <xref:Caravela.Framework.Aspects.meta.Diagnostics> allows your aspect to report or suppress diagnostics.
 See <xref:diagnostics> for details.
 - <xref:Caravela.Framework.Aspects.meta.This> represents the `this` instance.
 Together with <xref:Caravela.Framework.Aspects.meta.Base>, <xref:Caravela.Framework.Aspects.meta.ThisStatic> and <xref:Caravela.Framework.Aspects.meta.BaseStatic>, it allows your template to access members of the target class using dynamic code (see below).
 - <xref:Caravela.Framework.Aspects.meta.Tags> gives access to an arbitrary dictionary that has been passed to the advice factory method.
-- <xref:Caravela.Framework.Aspects.meta.CompileTime%60%601(%60%600)> forces a coerces a neutral expression into a compile-time expression.
+- <xref:Caravela.Framework.Aspects.meta.CompileTime*> forces a coerces a neutral expression into a compile-time expression.
-- <xref:Caravela.Framework.Aspects.meta.RunTime%60%601(%60%600)> converts the result of a compile-time expression into a run-time value (see below).
+- <xref:Caravela.Framework.Aspects.meta.RunTime*> converts the result of a compile-time expression into a run-time value (see below).

 ### Compile-time local variables